bazelbuild/rules_pkg/developers.md

     pass file paths to another program, write the paths to an intermediate file and pass that as an arg to the other program.
     [See #214](https://github.com/bazelbuild/rules_pkg/issues/214).
+-   Run buildifier on you .bzl files before sending a PR.

 ### Python style

 -   We use Python 3.
 We are not trying to support Python 2 at all.
 -   Always import with a full path from the root of the source tree.

+### Dependencies

+-   No new dependencies on language toolchains.
+We take a dependency on Python because it is generally available on all OSes.
+-   No new python package dependencies.
+Use only what is part of the core distribution.
+-   Other new dependencies are strongly discouraged.
+The exception is that we may take dependencies on other modules maintained by the Bazel team.